yadavguddi/Amazon_clone/README.md

 # Amazon_clone
-I had made clone of Amazon by using html,css and javascript
+I had made clone of Amazon by using html and css